Kemp Town

-Kemp Town Estate, also known as Kemp Town, is a 19th-century Regency architecture residential estate in the east of Brighton in East Sussex, England, UK.
+Kemp Town Estate, also known as Kemp Town, is a 19th-century Regency architecture residential estate in the east of Brighton in East Sussex, England.
 It consists of Arundel Terrace, Lewes Crescent, Sussex Square, Chichester Terrace, and the Kemp Town Enclosures (the gardens).
 The estate was conceived and financed by Thomas Read Kemp, designed by Charles Busby and Amon Henry Wilds, and constructed by Thomas Cubitt.
 Work began in 1823 and it was completed in 1855.
 It has given its name to the larger Kemptown region of Brighton.

 History

 Kemp Town Estate was designed by Charles Busby and Amon Henry Wilds and constructed by Thomas Cubitt.
 Building work started in 1823 on Arundel Terrace, Chichester Terrace, Lewes Crescent and Sussex Square.
 Chichester Terrace incorporated the earlier Chichester House.
 In 1837 Thomas Kemp fled the country to escape his creditors.
 The project continued under Cubitt with the support of the Fifth Earl of Bristol.
 It was completed in 1855, with Sussex Square larger than London's Grosvenor Square and at the time the biggest housing crescent in Britain.
 The original estate is a good example of Regency architecture.

 The gardens which form Sussex Square and Lewes Crescent, separated by Eastern Road, are known formally as the Kemp Town Enclosures.
 Work began on the Enclosures in 1823.
 Early works led by Henry Philips included the landscaping of the gardens and the addition of a tunnel to the esplanade.

 At around the same time, Brighton's neighbour Hove was expanding on the western boundary of Brighton, with the development of the Brunswick Estate which featured similar though smaller Regency-style properties, and its own market, police station, riding school and (as in Kemp Town) small mews streets for staff housing.